Bezos should sell The Washington Post, but not to another billionaire

 For the record, I think all editorial boards should be abolished.
 They are confusing for readers,3 and, as an anonymous voice on high, often ascribe more authority to their writers than is deserved — creating mistrust on one end and impunity on the other.

 But that’s not the problem here.
 The problem is an owner, previously avowed to not interfere, interfering.
 Without warning, against advice, and on only one matter — a matter in which he is clearly compromised.
-Even setting aside the “complexifiers” of his other companies’ federal contracts, only one of the candidates wants to raise taxes on billionaires: the candidate whose endorsement he killed.
+Even setting aside the “complexifiers” of his other companies’ federal contracts, only one of the presidential candidates wants to raise taxes on billionaires: the candidate whose endorsement he killed.

-Marty Baron — who knows Bezos well, was no friend of the opinion section, and as far as I can tell has never expressed a political opinion in his life — called Bezos’s interference “cowardice, with democracy as its casualty.”
+Marty Baron — who knows Bezos well, was no friend of the opinion section, and as far as I can tell has never expressed a political view in his life — called Bezos’s interference “cowardice, with democracy as its casualty.”

-At least one of my former colleagues — a thoughtful and generous man, in my experience — has suggested this interference is forgiveable if it’s just a one-off and not “the beginning of a crackdown on journalistic integrity.”
+At least one of my former colleagues — a thoughtful and generous man, in my experience — has suggested this interference is forgivable if it’s just a one-off and not “the beginning of a crackdown on journalistic integrity.”
 I disagree.
 I am floored by the disrespect of enforcing a policy change on a piece that was already written, and by the dishonesty of his lackey publisher pretending it was his own decision.

 Yes, cancelling subscriptions could hurt Post employees more than it hurts Bezos.
 But it sure can annoy him, and at this point I think annoying him so much he sells the damn thing might be the only path to restore readers’ trust in The Post.
+Go off to your yachts and your rockets and the billionaire island you share with Jared and Ivanka, sir!
+You don’t need this headache from all these ungrateful plebes!

 Let’s be clear: Another billionaire is not the answer.
 If the bizarre, shady, immoral behavior of Bezos, Elon Musk, Patrick Soon-Shiong, and Mark Zuckerberg4 just in past week proves anything, it’s that they are all compromised.
 That’s how they became billionaires.